kevin-v96/tweet-optim-dspy/README.md

 It didn't make sense to add examples for this since I realised the metrics across methods are not commensurate.
 Please feel free to load the program files (fewshotv2, fewshotwithrsv2, and mipro_optimizedv2 to quickly generate some examples and get a feel for them)

+## Experiment 3: ensemble metric of binary relevant + engaging + creative + concise, with RAG
+For the third experiment, I decided to set aside some of our dataset and use it for RAG instead of use the whole thing for dev.